Coricos Corn Cookies

-Mexican coricos cookies have a nice crumbly texture, subtle spiced aroma, and are sweetened with piloncillo.
-They are naturally gluten-free and perfect to serve with a coffee in the morning or your favorite tea in the afternoon.
+These coricos cookies have a nice crumbly texture, and subtle spiced aroma, and are sweetened with piloncillo.
+They are naturally gluten-free and perfect to serve with coffee in the morning or your favorite tea in the afternoon.

 Coricos are Mexican corn cookies made of masa harina, piloncillo, shortening or lard, and eggs.
 The recipe is popular in the states of Sinaloa, Sonora, and Baja California.

-The cookies are usually shaped into a small ring and known with other names such as tacuarines, coricochis, coricos de harinillas, biscochos, and bizcochuelos.
+The cookies are usually shaped into a small ring and are known by other names such as tacuarines, coricochis, biscochos, and bizcochuelos.

-There are some variations of this recipe that are made in a similar way in various states in the Huasteca region and that include other ingredients such as all-purpose flour, pinole, coffee, milk, and vanilla.
+There are some variations of this recipe that are made in a similar way and that include other ingredients such as all-purpose flour, pinole, coffee, milk, and vanilla.

-Masa harina: The same used to make corn tortillas, you can find it at any Mexican store or in some supermarkets in the international aisle.
+• Masa harina: The same used to make corn tortillas, you can find it at any Mexican store or in some supermarkets in the international aisle.
+The most popular brand is Maseca but you can use any brand you prefer.

-Butter: You can also use lard if you prefer.
-In Sonora and Sinaloa, the recipe is made using shortening, but I prefer using butter or lard instead.
+• Butter: You can also use lard if you prefer.
+In Sonora and Sinaloa, the recipe is made using vegetable shortening, but I prefer using unsalted butter or lard instead.

-Piloncillo: To make the syrup and sweeten the cookies, you can swap it for packed brown sugar (read notes).
+• Piloncillo: To make the syrup and sweeten the cookies, you can substitute it for packed brown sugar (read notes).

 A note about the four: Masa harina is a special type of corn flour that comes from corn kernels that have been treated with an alkaline solution to help them to release their nutrients.
 Because of this, neither corn flour nor cornmeal are good substitutes for masa harina.